HeroesToolChest/HeroesDecode/README.md

 Output of the -h option
 ```
-heroesdecode:
+Description:
-  Parses Heroes of the Storm replay files
+  View Heroes of the Storm replay file game information

 Usage:
-  heroesdecode [options]
+  HeroesDecode [options]

 Options:
   -p, --replay-path <replay-path> (REQUIRED)  File path of a Heroes of the Storm .StormReplay file or a directory
-  --result-only                                 Will only show result of parsing, no map info or player info; --show-player-talents and --show-player-stats options will be overridden to false
+  --result-only                               Will only show result of parsing, no map info or player info; --show-player-talents and --show-player-stats options will be overridden to false [default: False]
-                                                [default: False]
   -t, --show-player-talents                   Shows the player's talent information [default: False]
   -s, --show-player-stats                     Shows the player's stats [default: False]
   --version                                   Show version information
   -?, -h, --help                              Show help and usage information
 ```

 Example command to parse a replay file.